 Slippery Salmon Bar & Grill

 The Slippery Salmon Bar & Grill is the perfect place to relax and enjoy a meal or a drink after a long day exploring Anchorage.
-For us, it was so convenient after a full day of airport and flight time.
 Adjacent to the Ramada by Wyndham Anchorage Hotel, it is a casual dining, cozy restaurant that serves large portions of delicious food.
 The menu features American and Alaskan cuisine.
 Try the reindeer hot dogs or feast on the salmon chowder.
-The bar also has an impressive selection of local beers and wines so that you can toast your vacation in style.
+The bar also has an impressive selection of local beers and wines for you to toast your vacation in style.

-There are so many things to do during an Alaska vacation.
-Our trip was packed with fun adventures that you can read about here.
-Or, if you’re vacationing in Anchorage, here are some must-do activities.
+There are many things to do during an Alaska vacation, or if your vacation includes time in Anchorage, here are some must-do activities.

 The Ulu Factory

 The Ulu Factory is a one-of-a-kind factory where you can watch artisans create handcrafted knives and other tools used by Alaskans.
 Watch while the knife-makers create the knife blade and handle, assemble the completed item, and package the knife for customers.
 This is a great place to shop for unique souvenirs for your friends and family back home.
 Ask for a personal tour for a one-of-a-kind experience.